JesseDarr/dARM/README.md

 In a CAN network, the controller does not require a node ID, but each device on the network must have one.
 From this point forward, assume that the term "node" refers specifically to an ODrive and that node IDs are zero-indexed.

 ### Pi
-The Pi is currently running Ubuntu 22.04 Server, but everything should still work with newer versions.
-Instructions for install Ubuntu on a Pi can be found [here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview).
+The Pi is currently running `Ubuntu 22.04 Server`, but everything should still work with newer versions.
+Instructions for installing Ubuntu on a Pi can be found [here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview).
 Set the hostname to `pidarm` and the username to `darm`.
-Configure DHCP to connect to your wifi network.
+It is also recommened to set a static IP on the Pi so it can be accessed via SSH.

 #### Enable CAN Communication
 The CAN Hat communicates to our ODrives, but it must also communicate to the Pi.
 This is done through a `Serial Peripheral Interface (SPI)`.
 To enable the interface edit `/boot/firmware/config.txt` and add teh following at the bottom of the file: